Burry/Organizr-Plex-Theme/README.md

     - [plexeina-regularitalic-webfont.woff2](https://www.plex.tv/wp-content/themes/plex/assets/fonts/plexeina-regularitalic-webfont.woff2)
     - [plexeina-regularitalic-webfont.woff](https://www.plex.tv/wp-content/themes/plex/assets/fonts/plexeina-regularitalic-webfont.woff)
 - Add the contents of the `images` folder from this repository to the directory `/plugins/images/`.
-- Add Plex.css to `/css/themes/`.
+- Open Organizr Settings > Customize > Appearance > Custom CSS, copy and paste the contents of `Plex.css` into the textfield, and save
-- Open Organizr Settings > Customize > Appearance > Colors & Themes, select the Plex Theme, and save.
+        - Note: As of now, Organizr v2's stylesheet placement and use of `!important` rules prevents the Plex Theme from setting certain styles if, instead of pasting the stylesheet into Organizr's custom CSS field, it is installed in the `/css/themes` folder.